workos/authkit-nextjs/README.md

 ### Middleware auth

 The default behavior of this library is to request authentication via the `getUser` method on a per-page basis.
 There are some use cases where you don't want to call `getUser` (e.g. you don't need user data for your page) or if you'd prefer a "secure by default" approach where every route defined in your middleware matcher is protected unless specified otherwise.
-In those cases you an opt to use middleware auth instead:
+In those cases you can opt-in to use middleware auth instead:

 ```ts
 import { authkitMiddleware } from '@workos-inc/authkit-nextjs';